ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 For relatively simple HSM devices such as TPM-like devices, storage properties such as "extractable" may always be true for all keys since the devices is not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
-However, more complex HSM devices require a more complex key attestation format that encompaseses the mutability of these attributes.
+However, more complex HSM devices require a more complex key attestation format that encompasses the mutability of these attributes.
 Also, the client requesting the key attestation might wish to scope-down the content of the key attestation as the HSM contains many keys and only a certain subset are relevant for attesting a given transaction, or only